SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 Research Interests
 ======
 ### Big-data-driven human mobility modelling
-My PhD career is committed to constructing an end-to-end big-data-driven travel demand modelling framework to estimate, predict, and simulate large-scale human movement, aggregately and disaggregately, leveraging massive location-based services (LBS) data and other transportation-related data, integrating a set of statistical methods, deep learning models, simulation tools, and cloud-computing technologies.
+My PhD dissertation, entitled "My dissertation is "A BIG-DATA-DRIVEN FRAMEWORK FOR TRAVEL DEMAND (AKA HUMAN MOBILITY) ESTIMATION, PREDICTION, AND SIMULATION", is committed to constructing an end-to-end big-data-driven travel demand modelling framework to estimate, predict, and simulate large-scale human movement, aggregately and disaggregately, leveraging massive location-based services (LBS) data and other transportation-related data, integrating a set of statistical methods, deep learning models, simulation tools, and cloud-computing technologies.
 I introduce a temporal graph convolution neural network (TGCN) to predict multimodal PA/OD time-series matrices and a hierarchical semantic-based framework to simultaneously predict the activity, departure time, and location of the next trip.
 Predictions are integrated with advanced traffic simulation tools like DTALite and MATSim to achieve a holistic travel demand modelling.